 PilotFish’s HL7 Interface Engine Easily Mediates Differences between HL7 2.x Messages

-You end up having to interface similar but rarely exactly matching implementations that require analysis in order to identify the differences – in the best cases.
+In the best cases, you end up having to interface similar but rarely exactly matching implementations that require analysis in order to identify the differences.
 You can also encounter HL7 messages beset with custom data.
 You may also need to mediate differences between HL7 implementations (2.x and 3.x), modified versions of HL7 or different releases of HL7.

 With other solutions, the mediating process can be messy, a time suck and needlessly repetitive.
 With PilotFish’s HL7 Interface Engine, you avoid all that retrograde, unproductive work which is a HUGE benefit!

 The PilotFish HL7 Differencing Engine tool, included in PilotFish’s eiConsole, automatically generates a graphical mapping between a “source” and “target” HL7 implementation.